gambitproject/gambit/doc/tools.rst

 These programs take an extensive or strategic game file, which can be specified on the command line or piped via standard input, and output a list of equilibria computed.
-The equilibria computed are presented as a list of comma-separated probabilities, preceded by the tag "NE".
+The default output format is to present equilibria computed as a list of comma-separated probabilities, preceded by the tag `NE`.
+For mixed strategy profiles, the probabilities are sorted lexicographically by player, then by strategy.
+For behavior strategy profiles, the probabilites are sorted by player, then information set, then action number, where the information sets for a player are sorted by the order in which they are encountered in a depth-first traversal of the game tree.
+Many programs take an option `-D`, which, if specified, instead prints a more verbose, human-friendly description of each strategy profile computed.

 Many of the programs optionally output additional information about the operation of the algorithm.
 These outputs have other, program-specific tags, described in the individual program documentation.